Z0eDu/3400-group6/meeting_notes.md

 1. Talked about how to finish milestone 3.
 2. Talked about how to implement mux and simulation code.
 3. Described how we would indicate when the track is complete.

+## 2017.11.3
+1. Team met in lab and worked on debugging the mux and wall detections during the meeting.